Ivica Vidović

+Career

 Following his screen debut in 1962 film Rana jesen, Vidović appeared in many films gradually developing screen personality of a quiet, soft-spoken and mild-mannered intellectual often at odds with primitive and violent surrounding.
 This image served him very well both in serious dramas and comedies.

 To the international audience, Vidović is arguably best known for the role of Soviet ice skater in 1971 cult film WR: Mysteries of the Organism.
 Across the former Yugoslavia, Vidović's best role was for the 1970 cult mini-series Naše malo misto.

 In later years, Vidović starred in Naša mala klinika, a Croatian sitcom aired on Nova TV.

+Personal life

 Vidović was married three times, two times with his screen partners.
 At first, he was married to Zdenka Anušić.
 With his second wife, Mirjana Majurec, from whom he divorced, he had one child.
 His third wife was the Serbian actress Gordana Gadžić, with whom he had two children.